didactic-drunk/sodium.cr/README.md

   - [x] Fast.
 Benchmarks available in `benchmarks`.
   - [x] [Most classes are safe to share between threads.](THREAD_SAFETY.md)
     - [x] Tested with real crystal threads and will continue to work when crystal officially supports threading.
-  - [x] Most classes are safe to share between threads.
-Even
   - [ ] Controlled memory wiping (by calling `.close`)

 ☑ Indicate specs are compared against test vectors from another source.